 Christmas Trees and Indoor Air Quality

 One of the most beloved traditions of the Christmas season is putting up a tree and decorating it with your family.
-Going out to a tree farm or lot and bringing home a fragrant live tree is an important part of that tradition.
+Going out to a tree farm or bringing home a fragrant live tree is an important part of that tradition.
 Other families prefer the convenience and cleanliness of an artificial tree.
 Either way, a beautiful tree helps to make your home merry and bright.

 As much as we love our Christmas trees, it’s important to be aware of the potential negative effects that live and artificial trees can have on indoor air quality.
 Knowledge of these effects can help you decide which type of tree is best for your family.
 It can also help you to take steps to minimize any negative effects, no matter which kind of tree you choose.